ncurrid/Creation-of-a-professional-data-portfolio/README.md

 # Creation of a professional data portfolio
 # I. Context
-The ESN (Entreprise de Services du Numérique) is structured into several divisions, each dedicated to a specific business sector.
+ESN (Entreprise de Services du Numérique) is structured into several divisions, each dedicated to a specific business sector.

 Within each division, business managers are responsible for developing their own revenue streams.
 To achieve this, they rely on consultants' expertise to execute various client missions.